HenestrosaDev/100-days-of-swift/README.md

 ## Projects

+**NOTES**:
-**NOTE**: Click on the project's title to go to the project's code.
+- Click on the project's title to go to the project's code.
+- There are only two screenshots per project in order to not bloat the main README.
+If you check any project's README, you will probably find more screenshots of that particular project.

 ### [1.
 Country Flags](https://github.com/HenestrosaConH/100-days-of-swift/blob/main/Projects/01-StormViewer)